jputrino/f5-openstack-lbaasv2/docs/f5-lbaasv2-plugin-deployment-guide.rst

 Before You Begin
 ----------------
-For release v |release|, you will need to install the following dependencies your Neutron controller host *before* installing the F5® LBaaSv2 plugin packages.
+For release v |release|, you will need to install the following dependencies your Neutron controller *before* installing the F5® LBaaSv2 plugin packages.

 .. topic:: Download the F5® LBaaSv2 service provider package and add it to the python path for ``neutron_lbaas``.